 Wouldn't it be better to have at the end of each missing file row a browser button (the push button one with just three dots)?
 The user directly knows what it does as it becomes IMHO more intuitive.

-#2 Updated by Harrissou Santanna almost 3 years ago
+#2 Updated by Harrissou Santanna about 3 years ago

 Jürgen Fischer wrote:

 Not all datasources are file based.